isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-svrs-ntwk-loc/c-ntwk-loc.md

 # Network Locations{#network-locations}

-Conceptually, the address file serves the same purpose as the ETC\HOSTS file on a networked machine.
+Conceptually, the address file serves the same purpose as the ETC&bsol;HOSTS file on a networked machine.

 However, unlike the HOSTS file, which describes a single collection of names, the address file contains multiple collections of names called network locations.